 The 2019 Civil Legal Services Summer Fellowship student application is now available at https://form.jotform.com/90166379257163.
 This program seeks 10 ambitious Florida law students to participate in an exciting 11-week summer fellowship with one of Florida’s civil legal aid organizations.
 The organization and the summer fellow will be matched using their preferences outlined

 The Florida Bar Foundation’s pro bono program will launch the Florida Pro Bono Law School Challenge on Jan.
 7, 2019.
 Using an online platform to match students with alumni mentors, Florida’s 12 law schools will compete to see which can take the most pro bono cases during the spring semester.

-What is the Florida Pro Bono Law School Competition?
+What is the Florida Pro Bono Law School Challenge?
 A core part of the Foundation’s mission is to promote public service among lawyers by making it an integral part of the law school experience.
-The Foundation has launched a statewide pro bono competition among Florida law schools.
-Our goal is
+The Foundation launched a statewide pilot pro bono competition among Florida law schools in January 2019.

 Fourteen law students will have the opportunity to work in civil legal aid programs this summer through The Florida Bar Foundation’s Summer Fellows Grant Program.
 “This is the opportunity of a lifetime for these students,” said Kate York, the Foundation’s grants program officer.
 “It’s a great way to develop their

 by Nancy Kinnally After a seven-year hiatus, The Florida Bar Foundation is reinstating its popular Legal Aid Summer Fellows Program, though which law students spend 11 weeks working at Florida civil legal aid programs in projects focused on specific goals such as preventing eviction, protecting the rights of children and